christinecha/web-development-000/src/00/html-elements.md

 ## HTML Elements

 Okay, now that we've learned about the general syntax, I'll come clean - `blerp`, `noodle`, `aunt`, and `grandma` aren't actual HTML elements.

-(Technically you could call them anything you want and there wouldn't be any visible errors, but then, more technically, that's no longer HTML... that's for another day.[^1])
+_(Technically you could call them anything you want and there wouldn't be any visible errors, but then, more technically, that's no longer HTML... more info here if you're curious: https://dev.w3.org/html5/html-author/#self-closing-tag)_

 There's a huge selection of HTML element types that all browsers have agreed to accept.
 Here are just a few examples: